Compliance Risk Management Program: A Healthcare Operator’s Build Guide

 What are the seven elements of an effective healthcare compliance program under OIG guidance?

 Written policies and procedures; a designated compliance officer and compliance committee; effective training and education; effective lines of communication including anonymous reporting; well-publicized disciplinary guidelines; internal monitoring and auditing with risk assessment; and response to detected offenses with corrective action.
-The OIG seven elements represent the minimum necessary requirements that healthcare organizations must have in place to address compliance standards.
-The 2023 GCPG adds an explicit expectation of annual risk assessments and board-level oversight.
+The 2023 HHS-OIG General Compliance Program Guidance adds an explicit expectation of annual risk assessments, board-level oversight, and incorporation of quality and patient safety into the compliance program.

 How often should a healthcare compliance risk assessment be refreshed?

-OIG expects an annual refresh at minimum, with event-driven updates whenever something material changes: a new service line, a multi-site acquisition, a new EHR, a regulatory change, a serious incident, or a sentinel event.
+OIG’s GCPG expects the compliance committee to conduct annual risk assessments at a minimum, with event-driven updates whenever something material changes: a new service line, a multi-site acquisition, a new EHR, a regulatory change, a serious incident, or a sentinel event.
 Multi-site operators typically run a rolling cadence so risk areas are touched on a quarterly basis instead of one giant lift each year.

 What documentation will CMS, TJC, or DOJ actually ask to see during a survey or investigation?